mariakiyani012/Machine_Learning_Algorithms/README.md

 # Machine_Learning_Algorithms

-It contains EDA (Exploratory Data Analysis) on the dataset used i.e. Yahoo Finance.

 This repository contains the implementation of linear regression models.

 Linear regression is a fundamental machine learning algorithm used for predictive analysis.
 It models the relationship between a dependent variable and one or more independent variables using a linear approach.